-Dr. Sandra Lee — better known as Dr. Pimple Popper — has built a devoted global following by doing something few dermatologists ever imagined: turning extractions into a viral phenomenon.
-But beneath the surface-level fascination with popping videos lies a deeper mission of helping people better understand their skin, their conditions, and the treatment options available to them.
+Dr. Sandra Lee — better known as Dr. Pimple Popper — has built a devoted global following by doing something few dermatologists ever imagined: turning skin extractions into a viral phenomenon.
+But beneath the surface-level fascination with pimple-popping videos lies a deeper mission of helping people better understand their skin, their conditions, and the treatment options available.

-“A lot of the things we see as dermatologists affect people both physically and emotionally because it can be embarrassing,” Dr. Lee tells Katie Couric Media.
+“A lot of the issues we see as dermatologists affect people both physically and emotionally because they can be embarrassing,” Dr. Lee tells Katie Couric Media.
 “It’s not just about what’s on the surface — it can impact self-esteem.”

 In our conversation, Dr. Lee opens up about one of the most overlooked skin conditions: hidradenitis suppurativa (HS), a chronic disease that causes painful bumps to form under the skin, often in places where skin rubs together, like the armpits or inner thighs.
-She also talks about how social media is changing the way we think about dermatology, why acne tends to linger for so many women, the skincare myths she wishes would disappear, and what’s next in her mission to educate, empower, and yes, pop.
+She also talks about how social media is changing the way we think about dermatology, why acne tends to linger for so many women long past the teenage years, the skincare myths she wishes would disappear, and what’s next in her mission to educate, empower, and yes, pop.

 Katie Couric Media: While many skin conditions are easily recognized and treated, others remain overlooked or misunderstood.
 One condition that often flies under the radar is hidradenitis suppurativa, or HS.
 Why do you think it has traditionally been more difficult to spot and treat?